PromoRepublic/canva-openapi-sdk/docs/Api/BrandTemplateApi.md

 );
 $query = 'query_example'; // string | Lets you search the brand templates available to the user using a search term or terms.
 $continuation = 'continuation_example'; // string | If the success response contains a continuation token, the user has access to more brand templates you can list.
 You can use this token as a query parameter and retrieve more templates from the list, for example `/v1/brand-templates?continuation={continuation}`.
 To retrieve all the brand templates available to the user, you might need to make multiple requests.
-$ownership = new \OpenAPI\Client\Model\OwnershipType(); // OwnershipType | Filter the list of brand templates based on the user's ownership of the brand templates.
+$ownership = new \Integrations\Canva\SDK\Model\OwnershipType(); // OwnershipType | Filter the list of brand templates based on the user's ownership of the brand templates.
 This can be one of the following:  - `any`: (Default) Brand templates owned by and shared with the user. - `owned`: Brand templates owned by the user. - `shared`: Brand templates shared with the user.
-$sort_by = new \OpenAPI\Client\Model\SortByType(); // SortByType | Sort the list of brand templates.
+$sort_by = new \Integrations\Canva\SDK\Model\SortByType(); // SortByType | Sort the list of brand templates.
 This can be one of the following:  - `relevance`: (Default) Sort results using a relevance algorithm. - `modified_descending`: Sort results by the date last modified in descending order. - `modified_ascending`: Sort results by the date last modified in ascending order. - `title_descending`: Sort results by title in descending order. - `title_ascending`: Sort results by title in ascending order.

 try {
     $result = $apiInstance->listBrandTemplates($query, $continuation, $ownership, $sort_by);